3Dickulus/FragM/README.md

 + Now Float 1 -2 -3 -4 widgets can have easing curves
 + Easing curves can loop multiple times
 + Easing curve loops can ping pong
-+ Tabs remember thier fragment and settings when switching.
++ Tabs remember thier fragment and settings when switching
 + Calls for QTextEdit replaced with Fragmentarium::Gui::TextEdit() (our class)
-+ Reworked the OutputDialog class so it uses a Ui file and now it remembers last state and allows for rendering a subset of total frames.
++ Reworked the OutputDialog class so it uses a Ui file and now it remembers last state and allows for rendering a subset of total frames
 + Reworked the Preferences Dialog class so it uses a Ui file
-+ Added line numbers to editor and preferences flag to turn on/off.
++ Added line numbers to editor and preferences flag to turn on/off
 + Version sensitive GLSL source highlighter 1.0 - 4.4 defaults to 1.1
 + Using glsl.xml from http://renderingpipeline.com/2013/12/glsl-syntax-highlighting-for-opengl-4-4/
 + Find text function Ctrl+F
 + Spline paths occluded by object (lin & win)
 + Added GPU asm browser displays vertex and fragment asm code of fragshader and buffershader